-Southport & Ainsdale ranks number 46 in Golf World’s Top 100 Courses England.
+Southport and Ainsdale Golf Club ranks number 46 in Golf World’s Top 100 Courses England.

 Sitting amongst some of the world’s best-known links but the two-time Ryder Cup venue is outstanding in its own right.

-There is certainly nothing extravagant about your first impressions of Southport and Ainsdale, of the Top 100 Golf Courses in England.
+There is certainly nothing extravagant about your first impressions of Southport and Ainsdale Golf Club, of the Top 100 Golf Courses in England.
 Instead, the principal feeling is that this is very different experience to that of arriving at courses that have hosted the Ryder Cup since the mid-80s.
-In fact, you might amuse yourself at the thought of all the superfluous stuff that surrounds the Ryder Cup (and Open) these days somehow fitting in at somewhere like Southport and Ainsdale.
+In fact, you might amuse yourself at the thought of all the superfluous stuff that surrounds the Ryder Cup (and Open) these days somehow fitting in at somewhere like Southport and Ainsdale Golf Club.
 But if you can do without billowing flags, enormous signs, grand driveways, vast car parks and general noisy fanfare, you will agree it is none the worse for that.

 It is however the twin Ryder Cup matches for which it is best known.
 Although quite how well known it is that Southport and Ainsdale hosted two Ryder Cups is a moot point.
 It’s hard to escape the feeling its Ryder Cup pedigree should be far more widely recognised than it is.
 Certainly if a venue hosted consecutive matches in this era, it would be revered… and as we all know these days, the venues are now selected for more than just the merit of the course. ,Back then, the course’s worth was the pre-eminent factor.
 And this quietly excellent links on the northern edge of Liverpool would greet some of the great names in the game’s history when it staged its two matches.